iamnaran/dragon-fly-ios/README.md

 # Dragonfly iOS

 Dragonfly is an iOS app built with SwiftUI, following the MVVM (Model-View-ViewModel) architecture pattern.
-It includes Alamofire for networking, Realm database for offline caching, and a custom Navigation Stack implemented with the AppNavigator enum-based navigation system.
+It includes Alamofire for networking, SwiftData database for offline caching, and a custom Navigation Stack implemented with the AppNavigator enum-based navigation system.

 ## Features